 CORRECTION: This article has been updated to indicate that other fire suppression policies, which allow forests to accumulate kindling, predated then-President Bill Clinton’s rules.
 It has also been updated to include arguments that climate change is increasing the severity of wildfires in the West.
 Additionally, a previous version of this article stated that an average of 10 million feet of timber was removed each year from Forest Service land between 1960 and 1990.
 The actual number was 10.3 billion.
 The article has been updated to reflect the change.
+This post has also been updated to clarify that wildfire fuels such as underbrush increased after Clinton’s Northwest Forest Plan, though logging can, in some instances, increase the risk of forest fires.
+A citation to a study noting that the plan was inconsistent with managing fire-frequent forests was also added to this post.

 - Former President Bill Clinton’s land management rules and other liberal policies paved the way for future debilitating wildfires, fire expert Bob Zybach told the Daily Caller News Foundation.